 The Internet of Things (IoT) is an exciting and emerging area of technology allowing individuals and businesses to make radical changes to how they live their lives and conduct commerce.
-Millions of Internet-connected devices are being deployed to help individual users and enterprises make their lives easier and accomplish tasks quicker and easier than they could before.
+Millions of Internet-connected devices are being deployed to help individual users and enterprises make their lives easier and accomplish tasks quicker and easier than they

 The challenge with this trend is that IoT devices are just computers with sensors running applications.
 These computers arrive with built-in security flaws in their operating systems and the applications running on the devices are likely to contain additional security flaws as well.
 Because IoT devices interact with our personal lives – think fitness trackers – the proliferation of these devices exposes an unprecedented amount of personal sensitive data to significant risk.
 In addition, IoT security is not only about the code running on the device.
 These IoT devices are connected to systems that include supporting web services as well as other client applications that allow for management and reporting.
 IoT devices are only one part of an ecosystem of devices, applications, and services and the security of these components interacting with one another reflects the true security of the system.